 Date Annual TSR Indexed TSR

 9/30/2006 - 100

 9/30/2007 9.0% 109

+9/30/2008 8.3% 118

+9/30/2009 -22.9% 91

+9/30/2010 8.8% 99

+9/30/2011 5.1% 104

-12. What TSR time period will ISS use for the subject company and the peers in the Pay for Performance analysis?
+31. What TSR time period will ISS use for the subject company and the peers in the Pay for Performance analysis?
 What about the compensation period?

 TSRs for the subject company and all its peers are measured from the last day of the month closest to the subject company's fiscal year end.
-For example, if the subject company's fiscal year end is Dec 31, then the one-year and three-year TSRs for the subject company and its peers will be based on Dec 31.
-Compensation figures for all companies are as of the latest available date.
+For example, if the subject company's fiscal year end is September 30, then the one-year and three-year TSRs for the subject company and its peers will be based on September 30.
+Compensation figures for all companies are as of the most recent available date.

-13. For companies with meetings early in the year, whose latest year peer CEO 2011 pay has not yet been released, what pay data does ISS use?
+32. For companies with meetings early in the year, whose latest year peer CEO pay has not yet been released, what pay data does ISS use?

 ISS uses the latest compensation data available for the peer companies, which may be from the previous year.
+This circumstance is considered in any related qualitative review, as it deemed relevant.

-14. Do you include the subject company in the derivation of the peer group median?
+33. Do you include the subject company in the derivation of the peer group median?
 When you say 14 companies minimum for peers, does the 14 include the subject company?

 No, neither the CEO pay nor the TSR of the subject company is included in the median calculation.
-The subject company is also not included in the number of peer companies, which will generally be a minimum of 14.
+The subject company is also not included in the number of peer companies, which will generally be a minimum of 14 (also see Determining Peer Companies, below).